rogerthatdev/cloud-run-automation/README.md

 ## Incorporating it in a automated pipeline thing

 ### Needed:
-  - Build trigger that will go off when Terraform changes.
-It will run Terraform apply.
-If a new image URL is provided it will roll out the revision 25% at a time.
+  - Build trigger that will go off website source changes.
+It will trigger:
+    1. build new image and push to AR
+    1. Run a build job that will run tf apply with the new image as input for URL.
+It will loop with the revision percentage increasing each time by increment of 20%.
 It will use the `latest_revision` output retrieved at the beginning of the run for `TF_VAR_revision_b_name`.